AlexCue987/reveal.js/kotest.md

 ---

-If, and only if, we need four more readable tests
+Scenario 3: If, and only if, we need four more readable tests

 ```kotlin
 val actual = dao.getAll()